By Lucy Adlington

 This book is difficult to read at times.
 There are anecdotes of heart-breaking poignancy here.
 In one, Katka Berchovic, working in one of the massive warehouses processing the belongings of gassed Jews, finds her own coat and that of her sister Bracha in the mounds of clothing and abandoned valuables.

-She knows at once that her parents are dead.
-Preparing for their own deportation to Lublin in June 1942, they had most likely packed the coats their daughters had left behind thinking to give them to them when they were reunited.
+She knows at once her parents are dead.
+Preparing for deportation to Lublin in June 1942, they most likely packed their daughters’ coats planning to return them when they were reunited.
 Instead they were murdered, probably in Majdanek, and their belongings shipped to Auschwitz for sorting.

 The Author: Lucy J. Adlington